sonic-net/SONiC/doc/scheduled-configurations/scheduled-configurations-hld.md

 3. `timerangemgrd` deletes the crontab files associated with this time range
 4. `timerangemgrd` deletes the time range entry from the `TIME_RANGE_STATUS_TABLE` table found in the `STATE_DB`
 5. A subscription notification is sent to `scheduledconfigmgrd` the op *delete*
-6. `scheduledconfigmgrd` checks if the time range is active, if yes then it will deactivate the configurations bound to this time range by deleting the configurations from the `APPL_DB`
+6. `scheduledconfigmgrd` checks if the time range is active, if yes then it will deactivate the configurations bound to this time range by deleting the configurations from the `APPL_DB`, if the scheduled configuration has a deactivation configuration, then instead of deletion, replace it with the deactivation configuration
 7. Finally, `scheduledconfigmgrd` deletes the time range internally, and the scheduled configurations will be unbound

 ![scheduled configuration flow -- delete](images/scheduled-configuration-flow-del.png)